m-rosinsky/C-Tutorials/C/3 - Data Types/README.md

 Integers, or ```int``` are used for any whole numbers, positive or negative.

 They typically take up 4 bytes of space, but it ultimately depends on the system definitions.
-Check out the ```sizeof``` section below for more info.

 Examples include: ```0```, ```112```, ```-19```.